WWE Spoilers: WWE Teases Eight Huge Matches For Kurt Angle’s Farewell At ‘WrestleMania 35’

 After more than two decades in the ring, Kurt Angle is going to have his final match at WrestleMania 35 next month.
 Of course, retirements in professional wrestling are always kind of on the fence, but this one may hold out.
 Fans have been wondering just who will face the Olympic hero for his last-ever time in the ring, and WWE has decided to tease eight possible dream opponents who would make for an incredible match.

-This week’s Monday Night Raw is taking place in Pittsburgh, which is Angle’s hometown, and that is when he will announce his final opponent.
+This week’s Monday Night Raw is taking place in Chicago, and that is when he will announce his final opponent.
 The anticipation has been pretty great and fans are curious to see who will be able to take on the former World Champion for the final time.

 Of course, social media has had all kinds of ideas as to who could face Angle.
 Some believe it could be another big-time WWE superstar.
 Others feel as if it may be a young up-and-coming talent who could put on a great “Then vs. Now” match at WrestleMania 35, but not many know exactly who it will be.